Google’s co-lead of Ethical AI team says she was fired for sending an email – TechCrunch

 That email, according to Gebru, went on to say that “certain aspects of the email you sent last night to non-management employees in the brain group reflect behavior that is inconsistent with the expectations of a Google manager.”

-It’s not clear what exactly was contained in the email.
+What I want to say is stop writing your documents because it doesn’t make a difference.
+The DEI OKRs that we don’t know where they come from (and are never met anyways), the random discussions, the “we need more mentorship” rather than “we need to stop the toxic environments that hinder us from progressing” the constant fighting and education at your cost, they don’t matter.
+Because there is zero accountability.
+There is no incentive to hire 39% women: your life gets worse when you start advocating for underrepresented people, you start making the other leaders upset when they don’t want to give you good ratings during calibration.
+There is no way more documents or more conversations will achieve anything.
+We just had a Black research all hands with such an emotional show of exasperation.
+Do you know what happened since?
+Silencing in the most fundamental way possible.

+Gebru’s email also discussed issues with silencing marginalized voices, how her expertise has been dismissed and how she’s felt gaslighted by Google.

 We’ve reached out to both Gebru and Google for comment.

 As Bloomberg reported, Gebru has been outspoken about the lack of diversity in tech as well as the injustices Black people in tech face.
 According to Bloomberg, Gebru believes Google let her go to signal to other workers that it’s not ok to speak up.